snehalstomar/CS6910-Asignment-1/README.md

 Summary of the folder "Assignment-1-with-Wandb"

-+1.MyDataExtractor.py : to extrate train, test and validation data +2.myDLkit2.py: contains all major function such as forward prop, back prop, different optimizers functions +3.train.py: run this file to train the network
+1.MyDataExtractor.py : to extrate train, test and validation data

+2.myDLkit2.py: contains all major function such as forward prop, back prop, different optimizers functions

+3.train.py: run this file to train the network

-+Note: Wandb sweep is integrated with the above files/codes.
+Note: Wandb sweep is integrated with the above files/codes.

-+* refer /confusion-matix/conf_mat.py for confusion matrix
+* refer /confusion-matix/conf_mat.py for confusion matrix

 <!---
 ## Mapping between questions and their solutions: